anoma/juvix-docs/docs/tutorials/essential.juvix.md

   };
 ```

-The `filter` iterator picks out elements of a list that satisfy a given
+The `filter` iterator selects elements of a list that satisfy a given
 condition.
 For example, the following function picks resources with price
 greater than `price`.
 The order of the elements is preserved.